 Monkey Gland Cocktail

-2 dashes absinthe (for an English-style) or Benedictine (American)
+- 2 dashes absinthe (English-style) or Benedictine (American)

 Of course you should not feel held to conform to these ways of classifying and naming your drinks.
 Should you want to cut with tradition and go wild, please do - and have some fun with it!
 One of my recent favorites comes from the list at Hyde & Seek Gastrobar in Bangkok - I had to order a ‘Homeless Pirate’s Bag of Joy’ on the basis of the name alone!

 All drink recipes within this site contain no more than 0.6 fl. oz.
 (14 grams) of alcohol per serving, equivalent to one standard U.S. drink.